rcjj98/tp/docs/team/brigittesantoso.md

 # Project: HRConnect

-HRConnect is a desktop address book application used for teaching Software Engineering principles.
-The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 10 kLoC.
+HRConnect is a desktop application for managing the contacts of job applicants.
+It can also be used to keep track of the progress of each applicant during the application process.

 Given below are my contributions to the project.